-With continued upheaval and instability due to rising inflation, tight supply chains, and persistent pandemic fears, the labor market remains one of the tightest in recorded history.
+With continued upheaval and economic instability due to rising inflation, tight supply chains, and persistent pandemic fears, the labor market remains one of the tightest in recorded history.
 The Great Resignation has left many businesses scrambling to fill open roles and struggling to determine how to continue growth or achieve strategic plans with a seemingly revolving door of employees.

-While the function of Recruitment is to add headcount to an organization or backfill open positions, little has been shared about Recruitment’s role in employee retention.
+While the function of Recruitment is to add headcount to an organization or backfill open positions, little has been shared about Recruitment’s role in promoting employee retention.
 The fact is that employee retention starts with Recruitment.
 The Recruitment function of an organization is the first impression candidates and prospective candidates may receive.
 Thus, it is critical to make it a positive one.
 The following are several steps that Talent Acquisition partners can and should take to lay the foundation for long-term employee retention, whether internal or external.

 Often, recruiters approach talent acquisition as a transaction, “selling” the company by focusing on all of the exciting and wonderful features, perceived or real, about a company.
 It comes naturally for many recruiters because they are often selected to be a Talent Acquisition professional based on prior or exhibited sales experience.
 While salesmanship is not bad, it boils down to how you use the skill.

-Whether in retail, B2B relationships, and even the most complex business interactions in the M&A arena, no one wants to be “sold” to today.
+Whether in retail, B2B relationships, and even the most complex business interactions in the M&A arena, no one wants to be “sold” today.
 What people want are solutions to problems.
 Uncovering these concerns requires a consultative approach.
 A true consultant will reflect care and compassion, listening to understand first before being understood.
 A high Emotional Quotient (EQ) combined with an analytical approach will allow the Talent Acquisition professional to best consult with the candidate and help them understand the alignment between them and the role to be filled.
 This soft approach opens the hearts and minds of candidates to what they can expect when joining a company and often is the first trigger towards high engagement.

 Part of consulting is ensuring prospects and candidates understand the good and the bad about a company.
 No company is perfect, just like there are no perfect candidates.
 The exclusive pursuit of only the perfect will always disappoint, leading to disaster and an impossibly long recruitment cycle.